Terranlee/LSH/README.md

 Usage
 -----

-APP directory consists of the CPU version and dataflow version of LSH, it also includes some tests to compare the performance and make sure of the accuracy.
+* APP directory consists of the CPU version and dataflow version of LSH, it also includes some tests to compare the performance and make sure of the accuracy.
+See APP/README.md for details about compiling and running the code.
-ORIG directory consists of the original CPU version of LSH, you can use code in this directory to get familiar with LSH.
+* ORIG directory consists of the original CPU version of LSH, you can use code in this directory to get familiar with LSH.
+See ORIG/README.md for details about compiling and running the code.
-DOC directory consists of a brief description of LSH method, and the hashing function we use.
+* DOC directory consists of a brief description of LSH method, and the hashing function we use.
 It also includes some analysis about the performance.

 Features
 --------

 LSH is completely a stream based algorithm with no dependencies, and can be accelerated well using dataflow engine.
+We can get tens of times of acceleration when the dataset is very large, and the resource use is not very large(less than 20% of the total resource for the LSHKernel in APP directory), so the performance can be better if we duplicate kernels in one FPGA.

 To-Do
 -----